osbox68/Repo/06-Projects/01-Pundit/README.md

 In order to get everything to fit in the description area, you will likely need to use a tool like [bitly](https://bitly.com/) to shorten the URLs.

 Important: This channel **must not** be used as an alternative ticketing system.
 Tickets still need to be created the normal way.

+### Task 6 - Product Page
+On Kitt, we also centralize all your different links for your project.
+Please go on your batch's [product page](https://kitt.lewagon.com/camps/<user.batch_slug>/products), select your product and click on `view details`.
+Take the time to fill in the different sections of your product page.
+This will allow the teaching crew to have an overview of your project.

 ---
 #### End of day